marcusolsson/obsidian-plugin-docs/docs/concepts/vault.md

 ## Is it a file or folder?

 Some operations return or accept a [`TAbstractFile`](../api/classes/TAbstractFile.md) object, which can be either a file or a folder.
-Always check the concrete type of a `TA` it's a file or a folder before you use it.
+Always check the concrete type of a `TAbstractFile` before you use it.

 ```ts
 const folderOrFile = this.app.vault.getAbstractFileByPath("folderOrFile");